 Storage

-To reheat, you can place the frozen or thawed peppers directly in the oven and bake at 350° F for about 15-20 minutes.
+- To reheat: Place the frozen or thawed peppers directly in the oven and bake at 350° F for about 15-20 minutes.
+You can also microwave thawed peppers for 60-90 seconds and frozen peppers for 3-4 minutes.

 FAQ

-Remember to leave off the cheese topping until the end.
-Store the unbaked stuffed peppers in a covered 9x13 inch baking pan.
-Pull out the baking pan when ready to use and bring it to room temperature for 15 minutes.
-Pre-heat the oven and bake as directed.
+These stuffed peppers are great for meal prep!
+You can prepare the unbaked peppers and the filling a day ahead of time.
+Store the unbaked stuffed peppers in a covered 9x13-inch baking pan.
+Pull out the baking pan when ready to use and bring it to room temperature for 15 minutes while the oven is preheating.
+Bake as directed.

 Recipe

-Gluten-Free Stuffed Peppers (Halloween)
+Gluten-Free Stuffed Peppers Recipe (Halloween)

 Ingredients